virgili0/Virgilio/Topics/jupyter-notebook.md

 With Colaboratory you can write and execute code, save and share your analyses, and access powerful computing resources, all for free from your browser.

 ### Considerations

+As we said from the beginning, Jupyter Notebooks are great for exploring data, doing analysis and building small prototypes, so you can quickly try many different approaches to the same problem.

+But beware!

+You can't think that the final working system you built (presumably a Machine Learning model that makes predictions) is based entirely on a Jupyter Notebook!

+_In fact, putting models into production in the real world with Notebooks is a totally wrong practice_.

+There are even more extreme opinions, i.e. those who do not recommend their use at all, like Joel Grus in [**I don't like notebooks.**](https://www.youtube.com/watch?v=7jiPeIFXb6U)

+We at Virgilio think that _they are not the extreme evil_ as Grus suggests, but they certainly do not encourage the principles of software engineering or code cleaning in general.

+That's why **it's crucial to know when to stop using the Notebook and start refactorizing the code into modular Python scripts**, which can then be conveniently used for purposes beyond exploration and experimentation.

+Check the [nbconvert](https://nbconvert.readthedocs.io/en/latest/) module, and see also: [How do I convert a IPython Notebook into a Python file via command line?](https://stackoverflow.com/questions/17077494/how-do-i-convert-a-ipython-notebook-into-a-python-file-via-commandline)